 What Are FODMAPs?
 A Plain-English Guide

-What are FODMAPs?
+What FODMAPs are

-FODMAPs are a group of short-chain carbohydrates that the small intestine poorly absorbs.
-The name stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, And Polyols.
-When these sugars reach the large intestine undigested, gut bacteria ferment them, producing gas.
-They also pull extra water into the gut through osmosis.
-In people with IBS, that combination of gas and water stretches a gut wall that's already hypersensitive, which is what causes bloating, cramping, pain, and altered bowel habits.
-In people without IBS, the same process happens quietly and they feel nothing.
+When these sugars reach the large intestine undigested, gut bacteria ferment them and produce gas.
+They also pull water into the gut through osmosis.
+In people with IBS, that combination stretches a gut wall that's already hypersensitive, which shows up as bloating, cramping, pain, and altered bowel habits.
+People without IBS go through the same process without noticing it.

 Breaking down the acronym

-The five groups aren't random.
 Each letter points to a specific type of carbohydrate, and each type shows up in specific foods.

 O: Oligosaccharides (fructans and GOS)